Prerequisites

 Exams, Assignments, and Grading Policy

-The assessments will include weekly assignments, six bi-weekly quizzes and a cumulative final.
+The assessments will include weekly assignments, six bi-weekly quizzes, and a cumulative final.

 Course Materials